Slaymish/3dSpanningTrees/README.md

 ```

 ### Blender Addon Installation (MSTAdddon.py)
 The provided Blender addon allows you to generate MSTs directly in Blender.
 The 'Generate' button is located in the Tool tab of the right panel.
+This is an alternative than having to run the java program.

 ## Usage
 You can run the application using the provided executables.